markNZed/TaskFlow/shared/README.md

 * cache.enable - boolean, can be excluded and in that case is assumed to be true
 * cache.seed - array of strings or paths in the task object e.g. ["task.name"] or ["123"]

-The task.config.operators.OperatorNAME.cache controls caching in the Operator The task.config.operators.OperatorNAME.seed sets the cache seed in the Operator, it is an array of strings or paths in the task object e.g. ["task.name"] or ["123"]
+The task.operators.OperatorNAME.cache controls caching in the Operator The task.operators.OperatorNAME.seed sets the cache seed in the Operator, it is an array of strings or paths in the task object e.g. ["task.name"] or ["123"]

-`task.config.services` stores an array of service configurations
+`task.services` stores an array of service configurations

 `task.id` is referring to the configuration `id`.
 It is a dot separated path of the parent Tasks (the configuration is inherited).
 There are two principle categories of tasks: system tasks and user tasks.
 System Tasks have an id starting with `root.system.` and user tasks have an id starting with `root.user.`